h908714124/auto-builder/README.md

 a third static method `Animal_Builder.threadLocalFactory()` is now generated, which returns a factory.

 > This factory is safe for use by a single thread, but it <em>must not</em> be shared between different threads.
-> If you're willing to store the factory in an instance field,
+> If you're going to store the factory in a field,
-> you have to make all access `synchronized`, or wrap it in a `ThreadLocal`, as shown below.
+> you have to wrap it in a `ThreadLocal`, as shown below.

-#### Example: Wrapping the cache in a ThreadLocal
+#### Example: Wrapping the factory in a ThreadLocal

 ````java
 @AutoBuilder